20 Free Things to Do in Charleston, South Carolina

 If you want to know more about Rainbow Row, the Pink House, and Historic Downtown, take our essential Historic Charleston Tour.
 At only $25 per person, it’s just as easy on your wallet as the other activities on this list.

 If you’re headed across the Ravenel Bridge to Mount Pleasant, don’t leave without visiting the Charles Pinckney National Historic Site.
 Once a rice and indigo plantation, the site features a 19th-century lowcountry cottage, ornamental gardens, and stories of plantation life.
-The park is completely free to visitors and is open Wednesday through Sunday.
+The park is a free Charleston activity as it doesn’t charge an admission fee.
+It is open Wednesday through Sunday.

 The Ravenel Bridge is one of the most iconic attractions in South Carolina.
 You can’t spend 30 minutes in this town without overhearing mention of its name.
 It is totally free to visit, and you don’t even need a car to cross over it.
 The bridge has both pedestrian and bicycle lanes.
 It takes just about an hour to cross by foot (if you don’t stop for photos along the way).